Wayfair's 4th of July sale is the perfect excuse to redecorate | CNN Underscored

 Once you buy this trash can, you will forever remember your life as the time before you had a motion-sensor trash can and the time after you had a motion-sensor trash can.
 True happiness starts when you never have to put your hands anywhere near your garbage again.

-Leave it to Cuisinart to geniously combine a blender and a foot processor into one compact-yet-powerful machine.
-The blender even doubles as a travel mug, so you can skip the pouring step, too.
+Leave it to Cuisinart to geniusly combine a blender and a food processor into one compact yet powerful machine.
+The blender even doubles as a travel mug, so you can skip the pouring step too.

 For a mattress that gives a cooling embrace to every contour of your body and won’t squeak when your partner inevitably moves, this memory foam one is a solid option — and it’s 60% off.